 Because these sorts of people have come to believe that their lifestyle is “normal,” they have trouble realizing that they are killing themselves.
 More often than not, they blame others for their problems and see the world and their actions in it as ‘who they are.’
 In addition, they are usually very resistant to changing.

 With chronic stress, the individual has no way out of their awful situation.
 Or at least they can’t see one.
 Not surprisingly, people experiencing these types of stress have given up on finding a solution because to them, there is none.
-Sometimes these stresses originate from early childhood experiences that represent a constant emotional and psychological pain.
+Sometimes these stressors originate from early childhood experiences that represent a constant emotional and psychological pain.

-Whatever the cause of the chronic stress, circumstances that lead to chronic stress have a significant impact on personality.
+Whatever the cause of the chronic stress, circumstances that lead to it have a significant impact on personality.
 Victims adopt a belief system and world view of extreme pessimism that holds that the world is a terrible place.
 Based on their experience, it is!
 Overcoming this kind of attitude requires significant evaluation of one’s self.
 Professional help is often necessary as well since this is the worst of the 3 types of stress.

 Chronic Stress = Death